 Thin-film solar industry has become a national strategic industry.
 Since 2015, the State Council, the National Development and Reform Commission, the Ministry of Industry and Information Technology of the PRC and other departments have issued 35 documents, to encourage and support thin-film solar technology and related applications.

-According to a report of Accenture, a renowned international consulting firm, by 2020, the global thin film solar energy development market will reach to RMB 1.14 trillion (US$1,658b), while the Chinese market will exceed RMB 200 billion (US$29B).
+According to a report published in early 2019 by global leading business consultancy Accenture, by 2020, the global thin film solar energy market size will reach RMB 114 trillion (US$16 trillion), while the Chinese market will exceed RMB 20 trillion (US$2.8 trillion).